LSWR 415 class: War service and Colonel Holman F. Stephens

 The class also saw service during World War I, which effectively extended their working lives until the mass withdrawal of 38 engines in 1921.

 Many of the class became surplus to requirements during the later years of the war.
 Several of the class were utilised in Scotland where the Highland Railway was experiencing a locomotive shortage.
 In September 1917 number 0488 was sold to the Ministry of Munitions, and then worked at Ridham Dock near Sittingbourne either as a rather unsuitable dock shunter or more likely on staff trains.
 It was purchased from the Ministry of Munitions Disposal and Liquidation Commission in March 1923 for £375 by Colonel Holman F. Stephens, for use on the East Kent Light Railway – a system serving the coalfield of East Kent – and was delivered to Shepherdswell on 13 April 1923.

-As a purely passenger engine, the new arrival was little suited to the East Kent Light Railway's primarily industrial needs; it was only used when absolutely necessary, and then largely on coal trains, taking 14 wagons on the Tilmanstone shuttle.
+As a purely passenger engine, the new arrival was unsuited to the East Kent Light Railway's primarily-industrial needs; it was only used when absolutely necessary, and then largely on coal trains, taking 14 wagons on the Tilmanstone shuttle.
 Latterly it seems to have worked only about once a month, and was last used on 29 May 1943.

 Southern Railway ownership

-These decreases in the class strength meant that only 30 locomotives entered into Southern Railway stock in 1923.
-The continued electrification and subsequent intensification of timetables meant that the remaining two members of the class still in service, numbers 0125 and 0520, were retired in 1929.
+Early withdrawals left only 30 locomotives in Southern Railway stock in 1923.
+The continued electrification and subsequent intensification of timetables meant that the last two members of the class still in service, numbers 0125 and 0520, were retired in 1929.

-The intention was to replace the class on the Lyme Regis branch with two ex-LB&SCR D1 class tanks, though these proved highly unsatisfactory.
-This led to the decision to recommission and rebuild numbers 0125 and 0520 at Eastleigh Works, where they were outshopped as 3125 and 3520.
+The intent was to replace the class on the Lyme Regis branch with two ex-LB&SCR D1 class tanks, though these proved highly unsatisfactory.
+This led to the recommission and rebuilding of Nos.
+0125 and 0520 at Eastleigh Works, where they were outshopped as 3125 and 3520.

-In 1946, the Southern Railway needed a third 'Radial' tank for the Lyme Regis branch to cover locomotive unavailability, and found 0488 (East Kent Light Railway number 5) out of use, but intact.
-In March 1946, the SR purchased it for £120.
-It was extensively overhauled for SR service at Eastleigh, where it received its updated number, 3488.
+In 1946, the Southern Railway needed a third 'Radial' tank for the Lyme Regis branch to cover locomotive unavailability, and found 0488 (East Kent Light Railway No. 5) out of use but intact, and purchased it in March 1946 for £120.
+It was extensively overhauled for SR service at Eastleigh, where it received the updated number 3488.